Fatal Car Accidents and Wrongful Death Claims in Albuquerque

 Punitive damages may also be available in a wrongful death claim, such as in cases when the death is caused by a willful or intentional act or omission, or by gross negligence.
 The purpose of these punitive damages is not to recover compensation for a loss but to punish a wrongdoer and send a message about the behavior that led to the wrongful death.

-How Long Do I Have to File a Claim After a Fatal Car Accident?
+How Long Do I Have to File a Claim After a Fatal Car Accident in Albuquerque?

 The statute of limitations for filing a wrongful death claim in New Mexico is three years.
 That means that you have three years from the date of death to file a wrongful death claim, although some factors may pause the three-year clock.